 Essential lessons and examples to build students’ digital literacy skills

 The digital citizenship portion of the program is broken down into four series that address unique aspects and the importance of digital citizenship: Digital Citizenship, Media Literacy, Technology Applications, and Coding.
 Each series includes pre and post-assessments, behaviorally-driven objectives with respective activities to match, PBL Design challenges, social emotional learning, and digital skills that are connected to each topic.

 If you don’t have access to Nearpod’s 21st Century Readiness Program, you can still access some unlocked digital literacy resources and digital citizenship week lessons for free.
-To access the resources shared in this article, make sure to sign up for Nearpod for free!
+To access the resources and digital content shared in this article, make sure to sign up for Nearpod for free!

+Essential lessons and examples to build students’ digital literacy skills